Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 The other functions pertained to various character filtering/replacing or other miscellaneous needs.
 The cleanup steps were done during week's 2-4, and a final .csv file was created on week 4, that became the main source of data.
 The file titled SteamData_W4_Cleaned.csv was then going to be imported into a different language, for further work.

 ## Pushing Forward
 With the 20+ hours of run time to capture the data being completed, it was time to start pushing the data into Python for the remaining steps.
 The work performed was done in Jupyter Notebook, for ease of storytelling in the previous week's files.
 Note that the details in this markdown file may not line up with the commentary from the previous week's files.
-This is because of the desire to keep "note tracking" in the Jupyter Notebook files, rather than the final commentary here.
+This is because of the desire was to keep "note tracking" in the Jupyter Notebook files, rather than the final commentary here.
 Without further ado, let's get started on reviewing the initial steps.

 ```python
 # First off, let's get started by importing the necessary libraries.